- About Us / Contact Us

 Security: As laws change and international agreements are adopted, a P.E. licensure may become a necessity.
 Your status as a licensed P.E. will provide you with a maximum level of professional flexibility while earning you the

-1. Engineering Degree: Most boards, including Oklahoma's, require a bachelor's degree from a four-year program that has been accredited by the Engineering Accreditation Commission (EAC) of the Accreditation Board for Engineering and Technology (ABET).
+1. Engineering Degree: Most state boards, including Oklahoma's, require a bachelor's degree from a four-year program that has been accredited by the Engineering Accreditation Commission (EAC) of the Accreditation Board for Engineering and Technology (ABET).
 In Oklahoma, other "related science" degrees may be approved.

 3. Engineering Experience: You must complete four years of progressive engineering work experience (or, six years for an approved related science degree) following your date of degree, prior to applying for the Principles and Practice of Engineering (PE) Examination.
 This work experience must be completed prior to applying for the exam and must be approved and verifiable by the Board.